-The school ensures that the social-emotional needs of all students are being met by providing counseling on a needs basis.
-Referrals are submitted to the Trust Counselor who meets with students and develops an individualized plan to meet their social-emotional needs.
+American Senior High School ensures that the social-emotional needs of all students are being met by providing counseling on a needs basis.
+Referrals are submitted to the Trust Counselor who meets with students and develops an individualized plan that meets the needs of that particular student.
 Additionally, the school offers peer mediation that helps minimize social-emotional disturbances.
 This program is developed and maintained by the Student Services Department.
 Collectively, they identify and train a group of students to serve as peer mediators.
 The Peer Mediation Program is used to settle conflicts with students and promote positive behavior.
 In addition, our school has been assigned a Motivational Coach who meets with individual students, as well as small groups, on a needs basis.